OpenNebula/addon-storpool/README.md

     4. Follow the addon configuration chapter in README.md to (re)configure the extras
     5. Continue (re)configuring OpenNebula following the upstream docs

-Please follow the notes for the OpenNebula version you are using.
+Please follow the upgrade notes for the OpenNebula version you are using.

 * [OpenNebula 5.2.x or older](docs/upgrade_notes-5.2.1.md)

 ## StorPool naming convention

-Please follow the [naming convention](docs/naming_convention.md) for details how the OpenNebula datastores, and images are mapped to StorPool.
+Please follow the [naming convention](docs/naming_convention.md) for details the OpenNebula's datastores and images are mapped to StorPool.